 Imagine you’re in the distant future with an age-old problem: you can’t find your keys.
-Mark Campbell, Sibley School of Mechanical and Aerospace Engineering, says you might ask a robot for help.
+Mark Campbell, Mechanical and Aerospace Engineering, says you might ask a robot for help.
 The robot could communicate back, searching with you until the keys are recovered.

 Campbell’s version of the future doesn’t end there.
 With keys in hand, you would go to your car but wouldn’t need to drive it.
 At the interstate, your car might join a train of other autonomous cars moving safely and efficiently to their destinations.